Custom systems for the work behind the site.

 A working system the business can run after launch.

 Every development engagement should protect the same three things: a lean build that solves the actual problem, ownership of the stack and accounts, and a technical foundation that stays fast, crawlable, and maintainable.
-Every build also ships against the studio's technical SEO baseline for Next.js so the site launches indexable, crawlable, and ranked-ready from day one.
+Every build is also measured against the studio's technical SEO baseline for Next.js so the site launches indexable, crawlable, and with strong on-page SEO foundations from day one.

 A lean system built around the actual problem.